ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 - [ ] data/transfer lights on a DAEII, flickering & transfer lights inactive not a good sign.
 Could be the link to the PC if transfer lights are not showing activity.
 - [ ] If frame/raw counts are not showing up, a good diagnostic is to put the DAE into "Internal Test Clock".
 If this works and frames appear, it is likely that there may be a problem with a Time of Flight signal (this often affects more than one beamline.

+### My total counts are low
+Make sure that the timing is appropriate (e.g. a DAE Timing Source of `ISIS (first TS1)` will only count the first pulse not all 4)

 ### Simulation mode DAE complains about missing cards

 From an issue in Ticket https://github.com/ISISComputingGroup/IBEX/issues/3099 - example traceback: